OWASP/samm/Current Releases/head/core/design/d-security-architecture.md

 Compliance with the list is proactively monitored and violations are managed

 ### Activity
 For all proprietary development (in-house or acquired), impose and monitor the use of standardized technology.
-Depending on your organisation, either implement these restrictions into build or deployment tools, by means of after-the-fact automated analysis of application artefacts (e.g., source code, configuration files or deployment artefacts), or periodically review focusing on the correct use of these frameworks.
+Depending on your organization, either implement these restrictions into build or deployment tools, by means of after-the-fact automated analysis of application artifacts (e.g., source code, configuration files or deployment artifacts), or periodically review focusing on the correct use of these frameworks.

 Verify several factors with project teams.
 Identify use of non-recommended technologies to determine if there are gaps in recommendations versus the organization’s needs.
 Examine unused or incorrectly used design patterns and reference platform modules to determine if updates are needed.
 Additionally, implement functionality in the reference platforms as the organization evolves and project teams request it.

 ### Maturity Questions
-#### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
-- Applications are regularly monitored for the correct use of the list of preferred frameworks
-- Violations against the list are solved in accorandance with the organisational's policy
-- The amount of violations on a yearly basis falls within objectives or concrete actions are taken to improve
+{{< questions "Security Architecture" "B" 3 >}}

 ### Notes